We understand that it can be daunting when you’re first starting out on your fertility journey, especially when so many medical terms are used.

-The decision on which route you will take with the IVF procedure will ultimately lie with your fertility expert.
+The decision on which route you will take with the ‘protocol’ for the IVF procedure will ultimately lie with your fertility consultant as well as the clinic experience and preferences.
 Therefore, it is incredibly important that your fertility expert has all the information needed to weigh up both options.

-At Reproductive Health Group, our experts would certainly take your thoughts and concerns into consideration when deciding which protocol would be best for you.
-So, if you have any questions, concerns, or doubts during the initial stages it is worth mentioning them.
+At Reproductive Health Group, Professor Nardo and the team would certainly take your medical history as well as thoughts and concerns into consideration when deciding which protocol would be best for you.
+So, if you have any questions during the initial stages it is worth mentioning them.
 This will allow us to resolve any potential issues and provide extensive support.

-Factors such as age, the primary cause of the infertility, and how your body has previously responded to fertility treatments would also be considered when deciding whether short or long protocol IVF would be best for you.
+Factors such as age, the primary cause of the subfertility, ovarian reserve as determine by available tests and how your body has previously responded to fertility treatments would also be considered when deciding whether short or long protocol IVF would be best for you.